joker-b/botzo/_posts/2020-04-11-Fujichrome-2020-Storage.md

 #### Western Digital Wireless Pro

 Wireless, standalone devices can provide storage without the computer being turned on.
-They range from the luxury <a href="https://www.gnarbox.com/">Gnarbox SSD</a> to inexpensive spinning disks like my <a href="https://shop.westerndigital.com/products/portable-drives/wd-my-passport-wireless-pro-hdd#WDBVPL0010BBK-NESN">Western Digital Wireless Pro,</a> which I described in a <a href="{{ site.baseurl }}{% post_url 2020-04-10-WD-Wireless-Pro %}">previous article.</a>
+They range from the luxury <a href="https://www.gnarbox.com/">Gnarbox SSD</a> to inexpensive spinning disks like the Western Digital Wireless Pro.

 The general usage for all such drives: plug in the card, press "backup," and let it work.
 Later, access the drive either wirelessly or with a cord.